kasuken/tab-stack-extension/README.md

 - ⚡ **Quick Actions** - Focus, close, or bulk manage tabs with ease
 - 🔄 **Real-time Sync** - Automatic updates as tabs are created, moved, or closed
 - 🎯 **Bulk Operations** - Select multiple tabs and close them in one action
+- ⭐ **Save to Favorites** - Add selected tabs to bookmarks organized by date
 - 📱 **Dual Interface** - Fast popup for quick access + full dashboard for power users
 - 🚀 **Fast Development** - Powered by Vite for instant hot reload
 - 📦 **TypeScript** - Full TypeScript support with strict typing